North Oakland County Water Authority Formation & As-Needed Services

 Unprecedented regional collaboration between neighboring communities maximizes existing infrastructure to provide better service and millions in savings annually.

-OHM Advisors worked with the communities and the Oakland County Water Resources Commissioner’s Office (OCWRC), owner and operator of the City of Pontiac’s water system, to spearhead the creation of NOCWA.
+Our team worked with the communities and the Oakland County Water Resources Commissioner’s Office (OCWRC), owner and operator of the City of Pontiac’s water system, to spearhead the creation of NOCWA.
 We developed the technical plan for collaborative water system storage and usage operation, which the communities agreed to manage cooperatively.
-Our team helped NOCWA negotiate water supplier contracts to take advantage of significant savings.
-We helped develop a fair methodology for allocating a monthly bill percentage to each NOCWA member.
-SCADA and smart tools monitor usage and keep draw below the allowable rate.
-The innovative solution resulted in significant water pressure increase during peak usage periods and collective savings of $5 million annually, and encourages similar future collaboration efforts that further advance each individual community’s objectives.
+We helped NOCWA negotiate water supplier contracts to take advantage of significant savings.
+And we helped develop a fair methodology for allocating a monthly bill percentage to each NOCWA member.
+The innovative solution provides significant water pressure increase during peak usage periods and collective savings of $5 million annually, and encourages similar future collaboration efforts that further advance each individual community’s objectives.

 Project Highlights: drinking water, regional water authority, engineering, SCADA, smart water technology

 The stability that NOCWA provides to its members gives us some control over what our rates are and what they will be in the future.